Week 1

 A representation is one format in which to represent a particular set of data.

-The Private branch contains a Users working directory, followed by a directory per Application used.
+s working directory, followed by a directory per Application

 Within any given asset, a user is given his own unique working environment.
 It is within this environment that an artist produces files, and is welcome to do so following any convention of his choosing.
 This includes naming and directory layout.
 No part of the pipeline may depend on what goes on within a users working directory.